 Neil's main research interest is thyroid disease and cancer.
 He completed his PhD examining novel therapeutic targets for radio iodine-refractory thyroid cancer and has continued to have a strong translational research interest.
 His current focus is on clinical research into novel diagnostic and therapeutic strategies for thyroid cancer.
 He is site lead for a number of national multi centre trials in to thyroid disease and thyroid cancer, and is a member of the trial steering group for the ELaTION multi-centre clinical trial, assessing the role of ultrasound elastography in diagnosing thyroid cancer.

-Neil has recently secured funding from the NIHR to carry out a national, multi centre trial looking at the role of radio frequency ablation in the management of benign thyroid nodule versus surgery (Radiofrequency ABlation of Benign Intrathyroidal Tumours, the RABBIT trial.
+Neil is the Chief Investigator of the RABBIT trial (Radiofrequency ABlation of Benign Intrathyroidal Tumours, the RABBIT trial ) which is an NIHR funded national, multi centre trial looking at the role of radio frequency ablation in the management of benign thyroid nodule versus surgery.
 This is currently in set up and will start recruiting in mid-2023.
-If you are a clinical interesting in participating please get in touch and more information can be sent out.
+If you are a clinician interesting in participating please get in touch and more information can be sent out.

 Neil is always seeking to develop new research collaborations with colleagues both in the UK and abroad, and welcomes expressions of interest from those wishing to undertake higher degrees in to thyroid cancer.